 The UK energy sector is classed as Critical National Infrastructure (CNI) [39] and is therefore vital to UK national security, making it a high-profile target for cyber adversaries.
-Over the last decade a persistent threat of cyber espionage from hostile state actors towards the UK energy sector has been observed.
+Over the last decade a persistent threat of cyber espionage from hostile state actors towards the UK energy sector have been observed.
 Links between hostile state actors (HSAs) and cyber criminals are also growing.
 Hostile state actors have reportedly tasked hacking groups with malicious cyber activity such as data theft on their behalf.
 The growing sophistication of the threat against the UK energy sector has led to a rethink to siloed defence of critical assets.
-With an inside view of the sector, it was noted that there is currently a duplication of effort and time when disseminating new threats which could allow an adversary to attack several organisations in turn, probing their defences and potentially exploiting a shared weakness.
-These issues indicate that there may be the potential to improve the collective defence of the industry as a whole.
+The duplication of effort and time it currently takes for new threats to be disseminated could allow an adversary to attack each organisation in turn, probing their defences and potentially exploiting a shared weakness.
+These issues indicate that there may be potential to improve the collective defence of the industry as a whole.

-By engaging in Cyber Threat Intelligence (CTI) sharing activities organisations can inform each other of cyber incidents in near real-time, allowing for the timely deployment of countermeasures.
-Reporting organisations could then expect that service in return.
-Although it appears to be a logical step to share threats discovered in an organisation in the same sector with others, the practice has not yet seen widespread adoption in the sector.
+By engaging in Cyber Threat Intelligence (CTI) sharing activities organisations can inform each other of cyber incidents in near real-time, allowing for faster protection.
+The reporting organisation could expect that service in return.
+Although it appears to be a logical step to share threats discovered in an organisation in the same sector with others, the practice has not yet seen widespread adoption.

-Information and intelligence on threats to the UK energy sector are obtained from open source, proprietary vendors via alerts sent by the National Cyber Security Centre (NCSC), and other agencies, as well as internal monitoring performed by each organisation.
+Information and intelligence on threats to the UK energy sector are obtained from open source, proprietary vendors, alerts sent by the National Cyber Security Centre (NCSC) and other agencies as well as internal monitoring performed by each organisation.
 While this reporting goes some way to keep the sector informed, each separate part of the UK energy sector may not know which threats their competitors and peers are facing in real-time.

 There are many reasons why CTI is not shared and many have attempted surveys, literature reviews and assorted studies.
-This paper examines some of the key reasons the UK energy sector has been slow to adopt CTI sharing and through use of an experimental case study, constituting several sharing models and taxonomies, we aim to provide assurance that these potential barriers can be overcome.
+This paper examines some of the key reasons the UK energy sector has been slow to adopt CTI sharing and through use of experimentation of various sharing models and controls that can be employed aims to give assurance that those potential barriers can be overcome.